gallen/sitegeist/docs/prompts.md

 - Start with Purpose (one line)
 - Include "When to Use", "Environment", "Input", "Output"
 - Provide concrete examples
-- End with runtime provider injection point
+- End with "Helper Functions (Automatically Available)" section for runtime provider injection
 - Keep minimal (token efficiency)

 ## Current Issues & Migration Path